 September – October

-Referred to as the 'green season', September to October is outside of peak season.
-During the time, the water recedes (and with it the lodges' rates decrease).
+Referred to as the "green season", September to October is outside of peak season.
+During this time, the water recedes (and with it, the lodges' rates decrease).
 Moremi Game Reserve usually thrives during this time.

 November – April